6 Best Ski Resorts in Nevada, 2024/25

 The resort has 24 named trails serviced by four lifts (three quads and a triple) spread out across 445 acres.
 With a vertical drop of 860 feet, there's plenty of terrain to keep you busy.
 If you crave some off-piste adventure and don't mind doing a bit of hiking, the vertical drop increases to 1,919 feet.

-Skiing will be transformed at Lee Canyon in 2023/24 with the installation of a brand-new quad chair.
-As part of a 7-million-dollar capital investment program, this fixed-grip quad will provide skiers with easy and quick access to three of the best runs on the mountain: Foxtail Alley, Limber Pine Lane, and Bonanza Ridge.
-Lee Canyon is also improving parking and access to the hill with the construction of a new 450-car parking lot.
+Skiing was transformed last season at Lee Canyon with the installation of a quad chair.
+As part of a 7-million-dollar capital investment program, this fixed-grip quad called Ponderosa provides skiers with easy and quick access to three of the best runs on the mountain: Foxtail Alley, Limber Pine Lane, and Bonanza Ridge.
+Lee Canyon also improved parking and access to the hill with 450 new parking spots and added a surface lift in the beginner's area.

 If you are a full-time desert dweller and have always wanted to learn how to ski or just get out and play in the snow, Lee Canyon is the place to go.
 The resort has an excellent ski school that can get you heading downhill in a controlled manner.
 Equipment rentals are also available and are usually combined with a lesson at a discount.